frederic-perez/AmE-dictionary/data/dictionary.md

 __cajole__ _v_ :nine::m: /kuh-JOHL/ Cajole usually means “to persuade someone to do something or to give you something by making promises or saying nice things.”
 To persuade (someone) by flattery or pleasing talk to do what one wants; wheedle; coax. _She cajoled her partner into going to the party with her._ It can also mean “to deceive with soothing words or false promises.”
 __cajolery__ _n_ Flattery intended to persuade. _Syn_ blandishment, palaver _She used every possible means of cajolery to persuade her father to take her to the circus._
 __cake__ _n_ :two::dart: __1__ Money.
 (From bread, dough.) _I can’t scrape together enough cake to do the job._ _They cost a lot of cake._
+__cakeage__ _n_ /ˈkeɪkɪdʒ/ A charge levied in a restaurant for serving cake (such as a birthday cake) brought in from outside the premises.
 __cakewalk__
 __calamari__ _n_ :astonished: Squid prepared as food. _Syn_ squid _Lisa ordered calamari at the Italian restaurant._
 __calamitous__ _adj_ :two::mega: Causing or involving calamity; disastrous.
 Having extremely unfortunate or dire consequences; bringing ruin. _Syn_ disastrous, fatal, fateful, black _Sire, I ask your majesty’s pardon for the calamitous news which I bring._